 A trust is a legal arrangement that allows a third party, or trustee, to hold assets on behalf of beneficiaries.
 There are a number of types of trusts (see below), but the most common is a "living trust", so named because it is established while the original owner is still alive, often years before the owner actually passes away.

 The primary advantage of such a trust, from the perspective of an executor, is that it does not need to go through probate.
 However, most trusts should still be included in the gross estate for tax valuation purposes.

 There are 3 common types of trusts that you are most likely to encounter (see Investopedia for other types):

 The document that establishes the trust also establishes a trustee, whose role is similar to the standard executor's role addressed throughout much of this guide.
-Just like an executor for an estate, the trustee for a trust is responsible for managing and distributing the assets, in this case in accordance with the terms of the trust.
+Just like an executor for an estate, a trustee for a trust is responsible for managing and distributing the assets, in this case in accordance with the terms of the trust.

 The executor for the estate generally has no official control over a trust, per se, but it's common for the same person to be the trustee for the trust, and executor for the entire estate.